 - Faulty or not programmed ignition key

 - Faulty Engine Control Module (ECM)

-If problem persist after disconnecting the car battery, try the following:
+If problem persists after disconnecting the car battery, try the following:

 ESCAPE FROM LOCK MODE

 2. Turn ignition switch ON with registered key.
 (Do not start engine.)
 Wait 5 seconds.